 - Media release – NSW Government invests $340M in quality teaching

 Initiatives under the strategy have been informed by extensive research, trials and consultation.

-Action plan schools will begin using the national literacy and numeracy learning progressions and revised Best Start Kindergarten assessment in Term 1, 2018.
-The implementation process and timelines beyond action plan schools will be determined by each sector.
+Action plan schools began using the National Literacy and Numeracy Learning Progressions and revised Best Start Kindergarten Assessment in Term 1, 2018.
+The implementation process and timelines beyond action plan schools is determined by each sector.

 Learn more about the implementation timeline for public schools.

 The Centre for Education Statistics and Evaluation (CESE) is currently participating in an evaluation of the effectiveness of the MiniLit literacy program.
 It is also conducting an evaluation of a numeracy program called Targeted Early Numeracy (TEN), and a qualitative review of a literacy program called Language, Learning and Literacy (L3).
 An evaluation of the K-2 Action Plan 2017-20 is also underway.